 The critical elements colleges need to address equity

-At the end the of the day, what matters most is having the will to do the work.
-Leaders must be willing to hold themselves and their institutions accountable to closing equity gaps.
+At the end of the day, what matters most is having the will to do the work.
+Leaders must be willing to hold themselves and their institutions accountable for closing equity gaps.

 Through the Moon Shot for Equity initiative, EAB is partnering with other national experts, philanthropies, and corporate employers to provide select regional ecosystems of two- and four-year institutions with the consulting and technological tools necessary to eliminate equity gaps by 2030.
 Measured and evaluated in all aspects through an equity lens, this initiative involves the collective implementation of cohesive best practices, policies, and technologies to deliver more college graduates, in less time, for less money, and with better career outcomes.
 It’s an unprecedented partnership to leverage the expertise of both the private and public sectors to close equity gaps within institutions and across entire regions.